Nik3939/Metagenomic-and-bioinformatic-tools-for-deep-ocean-observation-and-diversity-studies/hands_on_metagenomics/metagenomics.md

 >[!CAUTION]
 >Don't forget to replace with your correct sample ID.

-We can now have a look to the output files(replace the correct sample ID):
+We can now have a look to the output files (replace the correct sample ID):
 ```
 cd /root/workshop/10_GTDB-TK_results/10_nice3_gtdbtk/
 ```

-The most relevant output is the summary table (gtdbtk.bac120.summary.tsv) that contains:
+The most relevant output is the summary table (gtdbtk.bac120.summary.tsv) that contains the GTDB taxonomy assignment, closest reference genomes, ANI-based species calls, RED values and classification confidence.
-GTDB taxonomy assignment
-closest reference genomes
-ANI-based species calls
-RED values
-classification confidence

 ### Functional Annotation (6)